The Analog Counterculture & Low-Tech Publishing Series: Part 2: Analog Copiers in Theory and Practice

 On Evening Two of our Analog Counterculture & Low-Tech Publishing Series, we’ll begin by examining the history of office copying technology and how marginalized creators have adopted these techniques.
 Next, we’ll jump right in to exploring the hectograph- a marvelous home made gelatin pad printer that uses aniline dye instead of ink to produce up to 50 multi-colored copies.
 We will also use a “spirit-duplicator” or “ditto machine” which uses the same dye transfer principle to create even more copies, faster!
 Next, we’ll focus on the mimeograph, or stencil printer.
 A close relative of the silk-screen and risograph, exquisite and detailed mimeographic copies can be made with or without a machine.

 This series of four in-person evening workshops taught by instructors Rich Dana and Leisha Stanek explores pre-Xerox copier technologies and how contemporary artists and writers can use them to create new works and publish small editions of zines, chapbooks, prints, and flyers.
-Each evening is a stand-alone session, but multi-session discounts are available.

 Before there was social media, even before photo-copied zines, marginalized creators challenged the mainstream by publishing their works using DIY stencil prints (mimeographs) and dye-transfer prints (hectographs).
 Developed during the industrial revolution for copying documents without the use of a printing press, these quick and cheap techniques have been used by Avant Garde artists and poets, political dissidents and underground publishers since the 1800s.